AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/18_ES2017_string-padding-object-entries-object-values-and-more.md

 // 15
 ```

-As you can see, calling `Atomics.add()` will return the previous value at the array position we are targeting. when we call again `uint8[0]` we see that the addition was performed and we got 15.
+As you can see, calling `Atomics.add()` will return the previous value at the array position we are targeting.
+When we call `uint8[0]` again we see that the addition was performed and we got 15.

-To retrieve a specific value from our array we can use `Atomics.load` and pass two argument, an array and an index.
+To retrieve a specific value from our array we can use `Atomics.load` and pass two arguments- an array and an index.

 `Atomics.sub()` works the same way as `Atomics.add()` but it will subtract a value.